Proof of Cloud: Data Center Execution Assurance for Confidential VMs: Implementation Details

 \subsection{Envisaged Deployments}

 As introduced, clients can interact with \glspl{cvm} or rely on cloud-managed bare-metal offerings, with access control over the host OS stack.
-Focusing on Intel \gls{tdx}, the \gls{cvm} is becoming more widely usable.
+Focusing on Intel \gls{tdx}, the \glspl{cvm} are becoming more widely present.